-I’m in this little SEO accountability group, and one of the guys there said I’d created this little review link that you can send to customers to ask them for a review, but it’s more than Google.
-It’s also like Google and Facebook, and in the UK, there’s checker trade, TripAdvisor trust pilot.
+I’m in this little SEO accountability group, and one of the guys there said I’d created this little review link you can send to customers to ask them for a review, but it’s more than Google.
+It’s also like Google and Facebook, and there’s a checker trade TripAdvisor trust pilot in the UK.
 So all these different review platforms all matter.

-Even though Google loves itself, it’s also monitoring what’s going on the more prominent platforms like Trustpilot or TripAdvisor.
-So if you’re busy and active and you’re well represented there, it’s still connecting the dots back to your company and your brand.
+Even though Google loves itself, it’s also monitoring what’s going on on the more prominent platforms like Trustpilot or TripAdvisor.
+So if you’re busy and active and you’re well represented, it’s still connecting the dots to your company and brand.
 He said, all right, I’ve got this link, so we tried it.
-We were sending these review links out in text messages, and it just still wasn’t the uptake.
+We sent these review links out in text messages, but it still wasn’t the uptake.
 That’s when he said, okay, last option, let’s try a tap card or QR codes.

 We found that our face-to-face clients – like tradespeople or service providers like hairdressers or dentists – see clients face to face if they ask the client if they would do a review.
 The client says yes, then gets them to review there and then on the spot, making it easy and awkward.
 Then the review rate would go up a lot higher, especially before you’ve done the blowout right.

-Yeah, exactly, when they say later, and then they go home, and they never do.
-If you ask them on the spot while they’re in love with what you’ve just done or provided or sold to them, they’ll do it if you make it easy, and that’s what we did.
+Yeah, exactly; when they say later and then go home, never do.
+If you ask them on the spot while they’re in love with what you’ve just done, provided, or sold to them, they’ll do it if you make it easy, and that’s what we did.
 We stopped that bottleneck.

 If you like I can show you how easy it is.

 This is my phone; it’s an android.
 If this were an iPhone, you would tap at the top.
 That’s where the card reader is.
 On an Android, you tap at the back.
 Okay, so it’s opened up my internet.
-You can now see that the review platforms are there on the phone, and I can choose from Trustpilot or Google.
-I can follow myself on LinkedIn, or I can leave a review on Facebook.
+You can now see the review platforms on the phone, and I can choose from Trustpilot or Google.
+I can follow myself on LinkedIn or leave a review on Facebook.

 Now all of a sudden, a client has the opportunity to review right there on the spot.
 Imagine if they said, all right, I’m going to leave your google review, and they said to you, but what do I write, and then that’s where you can go?
 Well, how about you put in that I’m a local plumber that just unblocked your drains

 I’ve got the keyword, local plumber, in there, and I just got unblocked drains as another keyword.
-They said, okay, and I’ll write that and then imagine if you said to them, hey would you take a photo of my van in your driveway or take a picture of your new hairstyle or whatever it is I’ve just provided add that to the review.
-Now you the review is even more potent because you like pictures.
+They said, okay, and I’ll write that, and then imagine if you said to them, hey would you take a photo of my van in your driveway or take a picture of your new hairstyle or whatever it is?
+So I’ve just provided add that to the review.
+Now the review is even more potent because you like pictures.

-We typically do things when we’re looking for keywords, and we’re looking, especially if we’re about to write something, is we go down to the frequently asked questions do you guys use that.
+We typically do things when we’re looking for keywords, and we’re looking, especially if we’re about to write something if we go down to the frequently asked questions.
+Do you guys use that?

 I make sure that people ask those questions.
 I also put them into my client’s Google My Business.
-If I’ve got an electrician and frequently asked questions or ask, “how much does an electrician charge?”
-I will ask that question to my clients Google My Business.
+If I’ve got an electrician and frequently asked, “how much does an electrician charge?”
+I will ask that question to my clients on Google My Business.
 What do you charge as an electrician and then respond to that, so I’m putting that information into their Google My Business profile?

 I’m also writing articles using those questions as your main topic or h1 headers anyway because you’re answering a question that google wants you to answer.

-What is the difference that you’re seeing as a result of using these types of techniques?
+What difference are you seeing from using these types of techniques?

 From an SEO perspective, it’s taken a lot of pressure off me because, as you know, when you’re doing SEO for a client, they’re ringing – I haven’t seen any difference.
 Where’s my extra traffic?
 Where are the phone calls?
 That guy is still beating me, they’re still on number one, and I’m number 10.

-By concentrating on Google Reviews, I’ve got a straightforward metric that a business owner can measure.
-For example, I just got a message today – I’ve got a removal company using the cards, and he messaged me and goes we got five Google reviews today.
+I’ve got a straightforward metric that a business owner can measure by concentrating on Google Reviews.
+For example, I just got a message today – I’ve got a removal company using the cards, and he messaged me, and we got five Google reviews today.

-He will be the highest-ranked Google Reviewed removal company within a couple of months at the rate for which these cards work.
+At the rate these cards work, he will be the highest-ranked Google Reviewed removal company within a couple of months.
 So he’s wrapped because he’s getting reviews.
 It’s a vanity metric for him.
 So you can see that it’s working.

-Then being smart about it by making the responses and everything like that, he will naturally start to rank anyway, and I’m not having to do a lot of the hard work because the client’s the one getting the reviews and the client the one controlling it.
+Then being smart about it by making the responses and everything like that, he will naturally start to rank anyway, and I’m not having to do a lot of the hard work because the client’s the one getting the reviews, and the client is the one controlling it.

 All I’m doing is making it easier and making sure that they do it the best way possible, and then if they need me, I can go in and do some of that reputation management stuff by answering the reviews and doing the posts for them.

-I’m hoping that some of these smaller SEO agencies could see that they could add a whole other service to their clients with a system like this.
+I’m hoping some of these smaller SEO agencies could see that they could add a whole other service to their clients with a system like this.
 This is an easy way to get reviews.
 There’s no tech stuff.
 There’s no software needed.
-There are no emails and text messages.
+There are no emails or text messages.

 Ask to get the review, and then I will answer for you.
-So it’s an excellent extra service that SEO agencies can offer for their clients as well.
+So it’s an excellent extra service that SEO agencies can offer to their clients.

 Where would they get these cards from?